 Diatomaceous earth is ground, dead diatoms, and works very similarly to salt in that it dehydrates and kills fleas.
 You apply diatomaceous earth the same as salt by sprinkling it over your carpet, where you notice a large flea population.
 Allow it to sit for about two days to do its job before vacuuming.
-You can also apply it directly to your cat in very small amounts.
-Using a flea comb will help remove fleas both live and dead and will help remove excess powder.

 5. Baking Soda

 Baking soda is one of these products that has a million uses, and you can add flea removal to that list as well.
 There is no ingredients list needed for this remedy.
 Simply spread a liberal amount of baking soda over the carpet and furniture and scrub it in with a bristle brush.
 Once you treat the entire area, you can vacuum up the dust and dump it outside in a trash can.
 This remedy really cuts down on the number of fleas in your home, and since vacuuming is likely the first thing you will do, it makes sense to add it.

 You can also sprinkle some baking soda directly into your cat’s fur, rub it in and let it stay for 15-20 min before brushing it off and removing the rest with a damp towel.
 When using this remedy, please avoid the cat’s face and make sure your cat can not lick the baking soda off its fur.
 On rare occasions, cats can develop an allergy to baking soda, so you must be mindful and check the skin for any redness or signs of itchiness and discomfort.
 Take your cat to the vet if you notice any adverse reaction to the baking soda.

 6. Soapy Water